rizinorg/book/src/first_steps/overview.md

 ### rz-hash

-An implementation of a block-based hash tool.
-From small text strings to large disks, rz-hash supports multiple algorithms, including MD4, MD5, CRC16, CRC32, SHA1, SHA256, and others. rz-hash can be used to check the integrity or track changes of big files, memory dumps, or disks.
+`rz-hash` stands as an implementation of a block-based hash tool.
+It offers support for a range of algorithms, including `MD4`, `MD5`, `CRC`, `SHA1`, `SHA256`, and more, accommodating both small text strings and large files.
+Its utility extends to checking the integrity or monitoring changes in substantial files and memory dumps.

 ### Examples
 ```
-$ rz-hash file
+$ rz-hash file.bin
 file: 0x00000000-0x00000007 sha256: 887cfbd0d44aaff69f7bdbedebd282ec96191cce9d7fa7336298a18efc3c7a5a
 ```
 ```
-$ rz-hash -a md5 file
+$ rz-hash -a md5 file.bin
 file: 0x00000000-0x00000007 md5: d1833805515fc34b46c2b9de553f599d
 ```
 ### rz-diff

-A binary diffing utility that implements multiple algorithms.
-It supports byte-level or delta diffing for binary files, and code-analysis diffing to find changes in basic code blocks obtained from the rizin code analysis.
+The `rz-diff` utility serves as a binary diffing tool, implementing various algorithms.
+It facilitates byte-level or delta diffing for binary files and code-analysis diffing to identify alterations in fundamental code blocks derived from the rizin code analysis.

+This tool optimally leverages multi-threading to enhance performance, particularly on CPU-intensive and time-consuming tasks.

 ### rz-find

-A program to find byte patterns in files.
+`rz-find` operates as a program designed to locate byte patterns in files.
+It provides the capability to search for various types of signatures, including strings in different encodings such as ASCII, UTF-8, wide, and more, across multiple encoding types.

-### rz-egg
+### rz-gg

-A frontend for r_egg. rz-egg compiles programs written in a simple high-level language into tiny binaries for x86, x86-64, and ARM.
+`rz-gg` is a tool designed to compile programs written in a simple high-level language into compact binaries suitable for x86, x86-64, and ARM architectures.

 #### Examples